DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-5/module-1/project-setup/_index.md

 # Project Set-Up & FMOD Integration

-Below is a structured outline of the instructions for integrating FMOD with Unity.

 ## 1. Introduction & Context

 - Brief overview of the FMOD–Unity partnership (as of April 2020).